-Indonesia’s Widodo tells AP he’ll push economy, labor reform
+AP Interview: Indonesia leader to speed reform in final term

 A part of Widodo’s popularity has stemmed from his family not taking advantage of his political office for financial gain.
 That is a relative novelty for Indonesia which during the authoritarian era of President Suharto was accustomed to his family members enriching themselves at the public’s expense.

 “I’ve always taught my kids to be self-sufficient and be responsible and never be involved in state-related projects.
-I’ve had forbid them since I was the governor till now I’m the president,” Widodo said.
+I’ve forbid them since I was the governor till now I’m the president,” Widodo said.
 “My kids are already happy selling martabak (a dessert), banana fritters and coffee.”